-ii.
-Central Europe and eastern Europe: in Central Europe, overall, Pinskwar et al. (2012) and Kundzewicz et al. (2013) found a tendency towards increasing large floods for the period 1985-2009 which reflects the recent major floods in the area.
-In southern, western, and central Germany, annual maximum floods in 28% of the catchments with areas > 500 km2 showed increasing trends, particularly apparent in the winter floods, while this was not the case in the rest of Germany (1951-2002) (Petrow and Merz, 2009).
-For the Elbe and Oder Rivers, the occurrence rate of heavy winter floods during 1852-2002 decreased, whereas there was no trend for summer floods (Mudelsee et al., 2003).
+In central Europe, overall, Pinskwar et al. (2012) and Kundzewicz et al. (2013) found a tendency towards increasing large floods for the period 1985-2009 which reflects the recent major floods in that area.
+In southern, western and central Germany, annual maximum floods in 28 % of the catchments showed increasing trends, particularly apparent in the winter floods, while this was not the case in the rest of Germany (1951-2002) (Petrow and Merz, 2009).
+For the Elbe River and Oder River, the occurrence rate of heavy winter floods during 1852-2002 decreased, whereas there was no trend in summer floods (Mudelsee et al., 2003).